Ronit-Raj98/Crowd_Funding_Guvi/README.md

 Full-Stack Java Implementation: The platform is built using Java for backend logic (Spring Boot/Servlets/JSP), SQL for data management, and HTML, CSS, JavaScript for a modern, responsive frontend

 ## User Functionalities

--**Register**: Users can create accounts to start or support campaigns.
+- **Register**: Users can create accounts to start or support campaigns.
--**Login**: Access and manage profiles securely.
+- **Login**: Access and manage profiles securely.
--**Create Campaign**: Users can launch new crowdfunding campaigns with goals, deadlines, and descriptions.
+- **Create Campaign**: Users can launch new crowdfunding campaigns with goals, deadlines, and descriptions.
--**Contribute to Campaigns**: Users can fund active campaigns by making secure donations.
+- **Contribute to Campaigns**: Users can fund active campaigns by making secure donations.
--**View Contributions**: Users can track their donations and campaign support history.
+- **View Contributions**: Users can track their donations and campaign support history.

 ## Campaign Creator Functionalities

 -**Manage Campaigns**: Create, update, and close campaigns.
 -**Track Funding Status**: View real-time progress toward funding goals.
 -**Communicate with Backers**: Post updates and messages to campaign supporters.

 ## Admin Functionalities

 -**User Management**: Add, edit, or delete user accounts (including campaign creators and contributors).
 -**Campaign Oversight**: Monitor and manage all campaigns and contributions.
 -**System Settings**: Configure roles, permissions, and platform settings.